Which of the following is a substance that is made up of only one... | Study Prep in Pearson+

 1

-Understand the definitions of the terms: An element is a substance made up of only one type of atom, a compound consists of two or more different types of atoms chemically bonded together, and a mixture contains two or more substances physically combined but not chemically bonded.
+Understand the definitions of the terms: An element is a substance made up of only one type of atom, a compound is made up of two or more different types of atoms chemically bonded together, and a mixture contains two or more substances physically combined but not chemically bonded.

-Identify that the question asks for a substance made up of only one type of atom, which means it cannot be a compound or a mixture because those involve multiple types of atoms or substances.
+Identify that the question asks for a substance made up of only one type of atom, which matches the definition of an element.

-Recall that an element is represented on the periodic table and consists entirely of atoms with the same atomic number, meaning only one type of atom is present.
+Recognize that a compound, although a pure substance, consists of different types of atoms bonded together, so it does not fit the requirement.

+Note that a mixture contains multiple substances and therefore multiple types of atoms, so it also does not fit the requirement.

 Watch next